 To see our committee meeting schedule & contacts please visit click here

 Nursery Nursery care is offered and is located next to the Godly Play classroom.
-Any infant through toddler age is welcome in the nursery.
+Any infant through toddler age is welcome in the nursery at the 10 service.
 We also have a crying room located at the back of the sanctuary.

 Godly Play We are committed to the spiritual development of our children from baptism to confirmation and beyond by bringing them the Good News and by helping them to have a personal relationship with Jesus Christ.
 As a community we seek to love and serve God, to love our neighbors, and to learn what the Bible teaches us about living faithful and fruitful lives.